oplS16projects/Berube-Bousquet-Khoulani/Presentation/webREADME.md

 Although the server implementation is functional using localhost, it is our future plan to implement a multiplayer mode that can be played across two different computers over a TCP connection.

 #How to Download and Run

+To run locally download and run checkersV4.rkt from the repository.
+Open the file in DrRacket and click 'Run'.
+Follow the printed instructions within the REPL to play the game.

 You may want to link to your latest release for easy downloading by people (such as Mark).

 Include what file to run, what to do with that file, how to interact with the app when its running, etc.